 A part of school life includes cutting and pasting.
-It can hardly be avoided.
-From art activities to cutting up fractions – being able to cut and paste is a skill required to complete them.
-However, a child with special needs may never get to découpage because he’s struggling between holding a pair of scissors and wanting to taste the glue.
+From art activities to cutting up fractions, being able to cut and paste is a skill required to complete them.
+However, a physically disabled child may never get to découpage because they need support holding a pair of scissors and would rather taste glue than stick two things together.

-Why cutting and pasting may be a challenge for children with special needs
+Why cutting and pasting may be a challenge for neurodivergent and disabled children

 - Children who still mouth objects may want to lick the glue.